 Principles underlying financial-statement reporting and notes

 VP Bank Ltd, which has its registered office in Vaduz, Liechtenstein, was established in 1956 and is one of the three largest banks in Liechtenstein.
-Today, VP Bank Group has subsidiaries in Zurich, Luxembourg, the British Virgin Islands, Singapore and Hong Kong, as well as representative offices in Moscow and Hong Kong.
-As of 31 December 2017, VP Bank Group employed 799.5 persons, expressed as full-time equivalents (as of the end of the previous year: 738.3).
+Today, VP Bank Group possesses subsidiaries in Zurich, Luxembourg, the British Virgin Islands and Hong Kong, a branch in Singapore as well as a representative office in Hong Kong.
+As of 31 December 2018, VP Bank Group employed 868.4 persons, expressed as full-time equivalents (as of the end of the previous year: 799.5).

 Asset management and investment consulting services for private and institutional investors, as well as lending, constitute its core activities.